|Website:||website containing additional information|

 This course focuses on logics that systematise rationality criteria for such 'defeasible' reasoning patterns.
 Logics of this kind are often called 'nonmonotonic logics', since new information may invalidate previously drawn conclusions.
-This course covers some of the best-known nonmonotonic logics, in particular default logic, circumscription and argumentation systems, as well as formal theories of abductive reasoning.
-Some attention will also be paid to the use of these formalisms in models of multi-agent interaction.
+This course covers some of the best-known nonmonotonic logics, in particular default logic, circumscription and argumentation systems.
+Some attention will also be paid to the use of these formalisms in models of multi-agent interaction and legal reasoning.

 Upon successful completion of this course, the student: